jobtalle/PredatorPreySystem/README.md

 # PredatorPreySystem
-A visual simulation of competing agents
+A visual simulation of competing agents.
+An in depth explanation can be found on [my blog](https://jobtalle.com/simulated_ecosystems.html).